 I didn’t grow up in this country.
 I think my whole family is still slightly baffled by certain traditions.
 A few years ago, my dad gave everybody a toothbrush for Christmas.
 (I might add, it was one of my all-time favorite gifts.)

 As traditions go, the whole stuff yourself-up-to-your-eyeballs-with-amazing-food thing we did this week has always been entirely accessible to me.
 But rather than follow it with the pinball experience, I watched a little movie on my little phone about a woman who leaves the most prestigious culinary position in the world as personal chef to le président Francois Mitterrand (because a cruel dietician forbids the serving of sauces), and sets sail for a tiny windswept island off Antarctica, where she serves fois gras, dried cèpes, and duck breasts to a crowd of rough-and-tumble ruffians.
-In the final scenes (spoiler alert!) the ruffians are redeemed in a theatrical homage to the chef-heroine and she teaches a hardnosed Australian videographer how to pronounce the classic French u ([y]) in truffles with properly pursed lips.
-Truffles.
-“Better than gold,” she says.
-Which makes them a pretty sweet deal.
+In the final scenes (spoiler alert!) the ruffians are redeemed in a theatrical homage to the chef-heroine and she teaches a hardnosed Australian videographer how to pronounce the classic French u (

 It’s a good movie.
 (Haute Cuisine, available on Netflix.)
 I would even recommend it on a full stomach.
 I suppose it goes to show you we’re all from our own planet.